 If you’re still here, it’s (hopefully) because you want to learn how to run quick (and easy) checks and analyses on competitors, prospective clients, collaborators and contributors.

-Why These Website Research Tools?
+Why These Website Checker Tools?

 …making website checks and analysis a fundamental step in a lot of our processes.

-And because researching websites is 100% necessary and we have to perform so many, it’s important (to us) that we can run quick and accurate checks, using tools that we trust.
+And because researching websites is 100% necessary and we have to perform so many, it’s important (to us) that we can run quick and accurate checks using tools that we trust.

 In addition to the search analysis tools (that we’ve all seen in a thousand articles), it’s important for us to understand more about a website’s traffic number (and the key sources of that traffic), the history of the website, what tools are being used to build it, the popularity of content (where relevant) and a ton of other things that I’m going to highlight very soon.

-Everybody ready for a list of FREE website checker tools that will help you separate the real deals from the pretenders?
+Is everybody ready for a list of FREE website checker tools that will help you separate the real deals from the pretenders?

 Let’s dive into this thing…